telerik/kendo-themes/packages/bootstrap/README.md

 ## Troubleshooting

 Because Bootstrap v4 is still in beta, its variables may change between releases.
 Make sure to use the Bootstrap version which is [specified in the peer dependencies](package.json) of the package.

+*Copyright © 2017 Progress Software Corporation and/or its subsidiaries or affiliates.
+All Rights Reserved.*

+*Progress, Telerik, and certain product names used herein are trademarks or registered trademarks of Progress Software Corporation and/or one of its subsidiaries or affiliates in the U.S. and/or other countries.*